 The different sub-topics you have identified can then form the basis of your literature review.
 You should describe your subject, demonstrate your understanding, state what research has been done and how it will impact upon your own research.
 You should use quotes from other authors as required, but you should not rely on them.
-Your work should be fully referenced in order to avoid plagiarism, for more information on this, see the Academic Misconduct guide.
+Your work should be fully referenced in order to avoid plagiarism, for more information on this, see the Academic Misconduct guide at: http://www2.wlv.ac.uk/webteam/curr sdts/sharpen/ss-HowtoAvoidAM.pdf.

 Your literature review should begin with an introduction.
 This is a brief description of your research area.
 It gives you the opportunity to define your research area, highlighting any areas that you have excluded, and the reasons for doing so.
-Following the introduction, you will have the main body of your literature review which will form the bulk of your work.
+Following the introduction you will have the main body of your literature review which will form the bulk of your work.
 You will then present your conclusions; these should not present any new information, but should summarise your findings and, hopefully, justify your choice of research topic.

 You will need to include a reference list and/or a bibliography.
 This is a list of all the sources you have used and/or consulted.
-Follow Cite Them Right Harvard style unless otherwise specified.
+Follow the Wolverhampton Harvard style unless otherwise specified.